patrick-misner/patrick-misner/README.md

 ## Bio

-After over a decade of hard work in the world of IT support, I embarked on a journey to embrace new challenges.
-I find joy in creating and optimizing processes, scripting, automation, and diving into databases.
-I've always been eager to tinker with open-source code for various IT projects.
+With over a decade of dedicated experience in IT support, I have developed a deep passion for creating and optimizing processes, scripting, automation, and working with databases.
+My enthusiasm for IT extends to exploring and leveraging various technologies for diverse projects.

-In May 2022, I enrolled in Boise Codeworks to strengthen my foundations and immerse myself in the modern architecture developers use in the professional world.
-I am determined and excited to leverage my experience and knowledge to contribute as an IT support/administration specialist or a software developer.
+I am eager to continue building on this extensive background and to apply my skills in IT support, administration, or other technology related roles.
+I am committed to contributing effectively and growing within the IT field for the long term, bringing a wealth of practical knowledge and a proactive mindset to any opportunity.

 ### Links